Post-Discectomy Rehabilitation | Shift Spinal Health

 Stopping rehab when pain stops

-Pain relief is not the same as structural recovery.
-The disc remains vulnerable long after symptoms resolve.
-Stopping rehabilitation at the point of pain relief is the most common driver of reherniation.
+Pain relief isn't the same as structural recovery.
+The disc can remain vulnerable after symptoms settle.
+Stopping rehabilitation at the point of pain relief is a commonly cited driver of reherniation.

 02